robseb/rsyocto/doc/guides/2_FPGA_HARDIP.md

       * This Status Codes are transmitted by the FPGA Manager
       * The FPGA should be in the User Mode
 7. **Using the GPI/GPO- Registers to the FPGA**
-    * Intel SoC-FPGAs have two 32-Bit register to interact directly with the FPGA
+    * Intel SoC-FPGAs have two 32-Bit registers to interact directly with the FPGA
-    * To try this feature by connecting the FPGA LEDs with the GPO-Register
+    * To test this feature by connecting the FPGA LEDs with the GPO-Register
-    * But now are the FPGA LEDs connected to Lightweight-HPS-to-FPGA Bridge
+    * But now the FPGA LEDs are connected to Lightweight-HPS-to-FPGA Bridge
     * The FPGA configuration must be changed
     * The required `.rbf` configuration file ("*gpiConf.rbf*") is pre-installed on the home directory
     * Execute following command to **configure the FPGA fabric** with this file: